ParanovaFactory/Sales_And_Technical_Service_Web_Page/README.md

 ## 📄 License

-MIT License — Feel free to use, modify, and contribute
+MIT License — Feel free to use, modify, and contribute.